Your browser Internet Explorer is outdated and is not fully compatible with our website.

 “We like to say anything is possible, and even when something seems impossible to achieve, that really just means it might take a little bit longer.
 But it’s about expertise, resourcefulness, adaptability and you only have to look at the way AI and machine learning are impacting almost everything to be excited to see what’s next?” he said.

-“When it comes to automation, we try to minimise as much as possible what we call ‘drift’ which is the tiny incremental degradation of performance levels.
-We monitor that over the course of time, weeks or months, then correct the automation systems to stop that factoring into efficiency levels.”
+“When it comes to automation, we try to minimise as much as possible what we call ‘drift’, which is the tiny incremental degradation of performance levels.
+We monitor this over the course of time, weeks or months, then correct the automation systems to stop that impacting efficiency levels.”

-“But with machine learning and AI we’re increasingly going to see self-correction become more prevalent, and not just that but machines that don’t even need to be told to watch out for it.
-They’ll have enough intelligence built in to understand how to watch out for any kind of problem, not just drift.
-That’s amazing.”
+“But with machine learning and AI we’re increasingly going to see self-correction become more prevalent, this will manifest itself in the machines themselves having the capabilities of self-correction.
+They’ll have enough intelligence built in to understand what to watch out for to prevent and be proactive in problem solving, not just drift.
+This is an amazing new step forward.”

 Share this post